Creeque Alley: Lyrics: Name-dropping

-The Phillips' lyrics mention, directly or indirectly, many artists and bands who were part of the folk music scene at the time, including fellow band members Cass Elliot and Denny Doherty, Zal Yanovsky and John Sebastian of The Lovin' Spoonful, Roger McGuinn of The Byrds, and Barry McGuire of The New Christy Minstrels.
+The Phillips' lyrics mention, directly or indirectly, many artists and bands who were part of the folk music scene at the time, including fellow band members Cass Elliot and Denny Doherty, Zal Yanovsky and John Sebastian of the Lovin' Spoonful, Roger McGuinn of the Byrds, and Barry McGuire of the New Christy Minstrels (the group had previously provided backing vocals for McGuire, including on the first recorded version of "California Dreamin').
 Several locations important to the band's story are mentioned, such as the Night Owl Cafe in Greenwich Village.
 Michelle Phillips is referred to in the lyrics by her nickname Michi ("John and Michi were getting kind of itchy, just to leave the folk music behind").
 John Phillips said that he wrote the song to tell their producer Lou Adler "who was who" in the band's history.

 Lyrics: Turn-around

 The line that ends the first three verses is "And no one's getting fat, except Mama Cass".
-In the fourth verse, with the story of the genesis of The Mamas and the Papas nearing its denouement, Phillips changes the concluding line to "And everybody's getting fat except Mama Cass," with the word fat assuming the meaning of prosperous, an allusion to the notion that the success that Cass' professional associates and friends recently had achieved still eluded Cass.
-The final lyric line "And California dreamin' is becoming a reality" is an apparent reference to their hit song "California Dreamin'", and marks the point at which the group achieved its breakthrough, leaving behind the lifestyle described in the rest of the song.
+In the fourth verse, with the story of the genesis of the Mamas and the Papas nearing its denouement, Phillips changes the concluding line to "And everybody's getting fat except Mama Cass", with the word "fat" assuming the meaning of prosperous, alluding to the notion that the successes recently achieved by Cass' professional associates and friends had still eluded her.
+(During that Virgin Islands vacation, Cass became the last member to join the group when they were still known as the New Journeymen; the name change followed soon afterward.)
+The final line, "And California dreamin' is becoming a reality" is an apparent reference to their hit song "California Dreamin', and marks the point at which the group achieved its breakthrough, leaving behind the lifestyle described in the rest of the song.

-Versions

-There are three mixes of the song, all with audible differences.
-The original single version includes a horn section that is not heard on the album versions and ends with Doherty singing an extra "becoming a reality."
-The mix that appears on the mono pressings of The Mamas and the Papas Deliver omits the horns completely.
-It contains the repeat of "becoming a reality" but, unlike on the single, Elliot can be heard singing in harmony with Doherty.
-The song as heard on stereo copies of The Mamas and the Papas Deliver, as well as on almost all Mamas and Papas compilations, also omits the horns, and the extra "becoming a reality" is not heard either, save for the "-ty" syllable of "reality" (sung by both Doherty and Elliot.)
-The middle flute solo is mixed differently in each version.

 Reception

 Cash Box called the single a "driving, pulsing, groovin’ ditty."
+Record World called it "infectious."